TheExtraOne/BE-IT-Incubator/README.md

 # Blogger platform

-Detailed Documentation can be found in Swagger
+Detailed Documentation can be found in Swagger.
+A simple REST API for blogs and posts, based on Node.js(express) and MongoDB

 ## Environment variables